HomeBlog

 Every organization knows that protecting sensitive data matters.
 But knowing you should protect data and actually having the people, processes, and technology in place to do it well are two different things.
 Data protection programs often evolve reactively, driven by the latest regulatory deadline or the aftermath of a near-miss incident.
-The result is a patchwork of policies and tools that creates a false sense of security without delivering true resilience.
+The result is a patchwork of policies and tools that passes an audit while leaving the organization exposed to the insider threats and data exfiltration that audits don't test for.

-Understanding these stages helps security leaders map where they are today and what milestones they should target next.
+Understanding these stages helps security leaders map where they are today and what milestones to target next.

 What Immature DLP Looks Like